grammyjs/website/site/docs/plugins/menu.md

 Using the `immediate` flag also works for all other operations that you can call on `ctx.menu`.
 This should only be used when necessary.

-If you want to close a menu, i.e.,remove all buttons, you can call `ctx.menu.close()`.
+If you want to close a menu, i.e., remove all buttons, you can call `ctx.menu.close()`.
 Again, this will be performed lazily.

 ## Navigation Between Menus